HLXII/Evolve-Autoscript/README.md

 ## Bugfix
 * Theoretical bug: Calculating smelter rate changes may be inaccurate if there is something that also consumes Iron.
-* Major Bug: Auto Market doesn't work.
-Will require a lot of searching

 ## Small
 * Implement Auto Craft to use multiplier buttons, as large storage values cause clicks to crash/not trigger.
 (Currently limiting to 50 clicks)